 Halloween treats are here and, whether you love candy corn or would rather toss it into the trash, these Candy Corn-Shaped Popcorn Treats are something fun to enjoy!

 I looooved popcorn balls when I was a kid, and I don’t really think I’ve had one in many years.
 This recipe is so easy to make with just popcorn and marshmallows.
 Seriously, that’s it!

 Popcorn lovers will appreciate this post that includes a few ways to enjoy “homemade” microwave popcorn: 3 DIY Brown Paper Bag Microwave Popcorn Treats.

-I drizzled candy coating over these triangular treats to give them a bit of extra sweetness and color.
-If you don’t want to go that route, you could always shake some colored sprinkles over them while the mixture is still warm — or not if you want to go old school, classic!
+I drizzled candy coating over these triangular treats to give them the colors of candy corn.
+If you don’t want the extra sweetness, shake some colored sprinkles over them while the mixture is still warm, just after you shape them into triangles — same festive fun!

 If you’re searching for more Halloween treats, check out my Mini “Candy Corn” Cupcakes with Buttercream Frosting.
 They’re really cute, and no candy corn was used to make them!
 For adult Halloween fun, you could also sever Dark & Stormy Cocktails!

-At this time of year, what could be better with a cup of warm cider or hot tea than a tasty donut?
-If that’s more your style try my Cinnamon-Sugar Coated Chocolate Donut Holes.
-They’ve baked and totally tasty!
+At this time of year, what’s better with a cup of warm cider or hot tea than a tasty donut?
+Try my Cinnamon-Sugar Coated Chocolate Donut Holes this season – they’re baked and totally tasty!
 If you’re looking for awesome seasonal donuts, try my Baked Apple Cider Donuts — they seriously so much apple flavor and they’re so easy to make.